The type of surgery you have will depend upon your individual needs. Your specialist will advise the best course of action for you.

 What are the risks and complications of hip replacement surgery?

-All surgical procedures have risks, but the chances of serious complications following hip replacements are very low – less than one per cent.
-Complications can include dislocation, infection, injury to the blood vessels or nerves, a fracture or a difference in leg length.
-General complications also include deep vein thrombosis for which steps during and after surgery are taken to decrease this risk.
+All surgical procedures have risks.
+However, the chances of serious complications following hip replacements are very low – less than one per cent.
+Complications can include:

 How long will my new hip last?